About Krishna Himself

 I hope that is helpful.

-Krishna has no origin.
-He is anadi, without beginning.
-He is sarva karana karanam, the cause of everything, yet He has no cause.
-The living entities are also eternal.
+By definition, the Supreme Person, Krishna has no origin.
+He is described in many places as anadi, without beginning, and sarva karana karanam, the cause of everything; yet He himself has no cause.
+The living entities—all other persons—are also eternal.
 Krishna is their source, but they have the same spiritual nature and are therefore also eternal.

 "Krishna, who is known as Govinda is the Supreme Godhead.
 He has an eternal blissful spiritual body.
 He is the origin of all.
 He has no other origin and He is the prime cause of all causes." ( Brahma-samhita, 5.1)